simdjson/simdjson/doc/basics.md

 ```

-Storing Directly into an Existing std::string Instance
+Storing Directly into an Existing String Instance
 -----------------------------------------------------

 The simdjson library favours  the use of `std::string_view` instances because
 it tends to lead to better performance due to causing fewer memory allocations.
 However, they are cases where you need to store a string result in an `std::string``
 instance.
-You can do so with a version of the `to_string()` method which takes as
+You can do so with a templated version of the `to_string()` method which takes as
 a parameter a reference to an `std::string`.

 ```C++